 - In Fallout 2, Vault City, the New California Republic, and San Francisco seem to have reasonably functional (if somewhat repressive) governments.
 Each has an executive, some sort of advisory body and other officials, and a fairly well-armed police force.

 - The Enclave in Fallout 3 seems to consist entirely of a President and a military.
 In Fallout 2, however, a number of civilian citizens are seen, there's a noticeable bureaucracy, the Secret Service is still extant as a separate entity, and a Senate and House are referenced as still existing (although it's strongly implied that they are now appointed by the President rather than elected).

-- The Elder Scrolls shows from time to time some glimpses of how the Imperial bureaucracy works.
-Morrowind, for example, makes you fill in your class and race information at a tax office, you need a "passport" scroll to enter Sadrith Mora, and number of quests revolve around such mundane acts of government as tax collection and diplomatic banquets, not to mention the workings of the local goverments: the Tribunal Temple and the the Dunmer Great Houses, which often find themselves at odds with the empire and each other.
+- The Elder Scrolls III: Morrowind largely averts it, as glimpses into the inner workings of the Imperial governance and Dunmeri Great Houses are frequent.
+For example, you fill in your class and race information at a tax office, you need a "passport" scroll to enter Sadrith Mora, and number of quests revolve around such mundane acts of government as tax collection and diplomatic banquets, not to mention the workings of the local goverments: the Tribunal Temple and the the Dunmer Great Houses, which often find themselves at odds with the empire and each other.

 - Mass Effect mostly focuses on the law enforcement, military, and leadership of the Alliance and the Citadel powers, but we do get glimpses of transportation security and immigration authorities on the Citadel and the in-game Codex refers to other government functions.

 - The Witcher and its sequel avert this, with most towns and outposts in Temeria and the surrounding countries maintaining government posts.
 For example, the port town of Flotsam in Assassins of Kings is run by the official Bernard Loredo, his security detail, the post office, and government issued jobs on the town board.